uchicago-dsi/broadbandequity/README.md

 #### Geo

 This folder contains shapefiles for spatial analysis.
-+ The "blocks" files are the block geographies.
++ The "blocks" files are block geographies.
-+ The "community_areas" files are the community area geographies.
++ The "community_areas" files are community area geographies.
-+ The "tracts" files are the Census tract geographies.
++ The "tracts" files are Census tract geographies.
-+ The "wards" files are the Chciago ward geographies.
++ The "wards" files are Chciago ward geographies.
-+ [fix_block_shapes.ipynb](geo/fix_block_shapes.ipynb) is the notebook to modify the Chicago Data Portal's block shapefiles so that they do not contain parts of Lake Michigan.
++ [fix_block_shapes.ipynb](geo/fix_block_shapes.ipynb) is a notebook used to modify the Chicago Data Portal's block shapefiles so that they do not contain parts of Lake Michigan.
-+ [fix_ohare_shape.ipynb](geo/fix_ohare_shape.ipynb) is the notebook to modify the Chicago Data Portal's community area shapefiles so that the O'Hare shapefile does not contain the single tract that it has in DuPage County.
++ [fix_ohare_shape.ipynb](geo/fix_ohare_shape.ipynb) is a notebook used to modify the Chicago Data Portal's community area shapefiles so that the O'Hare shapefile does not contain the single tract that it has in DuPage County.

 ---

 #### Tests

 This folder contains notebooks and shapefiles to validate areal interpolation.
-+ [neighborhood_spatial_validation.ipynb](tests/neighborhood_spatial_validation.ipynb) is the notebook previously used to inspect some of the neighborhoods that were producing outlier results via areal interpolation.
++ [neighborhood_spatial_validation.ipynb](tests/neighborhood_spatial_validation.ipynb) is a notebook previously used to inspect some of the neighborhoods that were producing outlier results via areal interpolation.
 This problem was resolved (we determined it was due to lake area being included in geographies) but we are leaving this notebook in the repository for documentation purposes.
-+ [spatial_operations_validation.ipynb](tests/spatial_operations_validation.ipynb) is the notebook is to demonstrate that our areal interpolation functions produce extensive and intensive statistics similar to known values.
++ [spatial_operations_validation.ipynb](tests/spatial_operations_validation.ipynb) is a notebook demonstrating that our areal interpolation functions produce extensive and intensive statistics similar to known values.
-+ [tract_validation_and_masking.ipynb](tests/tract_validation_and_masking.ipynb) is the notebook previously used to mask tract boundaries, removing a duplicated tract number (specifically, the tract of O'Hare community area that lies in DuPage County).
++ [tract_validation_and_masking.ipynb](tests/tract_validation_and_masking.ipynb) is a notebook previously used to mask tract boundaries, removing a duplicated tract number (specifically, the tract of O'Hare community area that lies in DuPage County).
 It no longer fully functions now that we have made the change, but we are retaining it in the repository for documentation purposes.
-+ [validation_data](tests/validation_data) is the csv with community-area population estimates to validate areal interpolation.
++ [validation_data](tests/validation_data) is a csv with community-area population estimates to validate areal interpolation.

 ---